Patient education: Sarcoidosis (Beyond the Basics)

 SARCOIDOSIS RISK FACTORS

 Sarcoidosis occurs throughout the world, affecting both sexes and all races and ages.
-It is most commonly found in people between 20 and 40 years old.
+It is most commonly found in people between 20 and 40 years old, but can be first diagnosed at any age.
 In a small percentage of cases, more than one family member is affected.
 Black people are three to four times more likely to have sarcoidosis, and may have more severe disease than people who are Caucasian.
 Sarcoidosis rarely occurs in children.

 SARCOIDOSIS SIGNS AND SYMPTOMS